sumitchatterjee13/VocalCanvas/README.md

      FORMATTER_MODEL=gpt-4o-mini
      ```

-4. Start the development server:
+4. Start the application:

+   **Using run scripts:**
+   - Windows: Run `run.bat` by double-clicking or from command prompt
+   - macOS/Linux: Run `./run.sh` in terminal (you may need to set permissions with `chmod +x run.sh`)

+   The application will automatically open in your default web browser.

+   **Manually:**
    ```bash
    npm run dev
    # or
    yarn dev
    ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser
+5. If starting manually, open [http://localhost:3000](http://localhost:3000) in your browser

 ## How to Use